Flag of Rhode Island: Unofficial flags (before 1877)

+During the Civil War, the 2nd Rhode Island Infantry was given a state flag; it was made in California.
+The banner bore a blue field with the state's coat of arms and motto in the middle, all embroidered in sliver.

+In 1875, a local Veterans association in Newport was given a flag.
+It was made by members of the Dr. Henry E. Truner's family, with the sewing done by Zena L. Hammond.
+It contain a blue field with state's coat of arms embroidered in gold.

+Official flags

-The first flag of Rhode Island was adopted on March 30, 1877.
+The first official flag of Rhode Island was adopted on March 30, 1877.
 The flag had a white background, a red shield with a blue anchor in the center, the word HOPE inscribed thereon the shield, and 38 blue stars encircling the shield.
+It was displayed at the Battle of Kings Mountain Centennial in 1880.
+The inscription "Kings Mountain; October 7, 1880" was later added to the flag.

 The second flag of Rhode Island was adopted on February 1, 1882.
 This flag had 13 gold stars encircling a gold anchor on a blue field.
 The thirteen stars represented the original 13 states of the United States, of which Rhode Island was the 13th state.

+In February 1897 the Adjutant-General wanted to change the state flag to one used during the American revolution.
 This current flag was adopted on November 1, 1897, following the Rhode Island General Assembly January Session of 1897.

 Historical flags

 The flag of Rhode Island from 1877 to 1882.

 The flag of Rhode Island from 1882 to 1897.